 Choosing the right car to safely and comfortably transport you, your family, and your camping setup to and from the campsite without the assistance of any kind of trailer can be a challenge.

-The good news is, there is a variety of car styles for camping out there for you to choose from, especially in the mid-size car range for those of you who don't want a big car.
+The good news is, there is a variety of car styles for your family camping adventures, especially in the mid-size car range for those of you who don't want a big car.

 Firstly, especially if you are in the market here in Australia for a mid-size car for camping, check out our comprehensive best mid-size cars for camping trailer free review inside our member-only portal, The Campus.

 When looking for a car for trailer-free car camping, check out the following styles.
 There should be something to suit everyone.

 Station wagons typically have a larger boot capacity for transporting large and bulky items, making them a great car for camping trailer free.

 The main limitation of wagons for our purpose is that they have payload limits at the lower end of the scale compared to SUVs and other larger cars.
 They therefore might not meet your needs if the weight of your load is at the heavier end of the scale, such as if you want to take bikes, do camp oven cooking, bring along heavy compressor fridges and batteries and / or if your car occupants are of above-average weight.
 You would be surprised at the load capacity of a wagon but they do have their limits.